 The “bad” battery life is what most reviews focus on and hold up as a discouragement for getting any Android Wear watch.
 However, plugging the watch in at night at the same time your plug in your phone for charging is a minor adjustment of your daily routine.
 Given that you take the time to cut away all the useless notifications you get every day — and get less distracted in general as an added bonus! — the battery life should not be any grounds for concerns.

-I’ve not gotten the Android Wear 5.1 update yet.
+I haven’t gotten the Android Wear 5.1 update yet.
 Some or all of the issues mentioned above could have already been fixed and I just don’t know about it.
 The slow update release compared to every other Android Wear manufacturer should be a cause for concern for any prospecting Moto 360 buyer even though we’re only talking weeks.
-Regardless of the new features available to Android Wear 5.1.1, there is not much of a value proposition for using a smart watch at this time.
+Regardless of the new features available to Android Wear 5.1.1, there isn’t much of a value proposition for using a smart watch at this time.